jackieocham/scope-sensitivity-project/README.md

 Hypothesis: Participants who complete a math activity are less affected by scope insensitivity.
 Their valuations will change in a way that is closer to proportional than the valuations of those who complete a grammar activity.

-Conclusion: After multiple regressions testing for joint significance with different models - linear-linear, linear-log, log-linear and log-log - it has been concluded that there is no statistical significance between the Math activity (considering the other explanatory variables of interest) and the:
+Conclusion: After multiple regressions testing for joint significance with different models - linear-linear, linear-log, log-linear and log-log - it has been concluded that there is no statistically significant difference between the Math activity (considering the other explanatory variables of interest) and the:

 1. Overall accuracy score
 2. Accuracy score for the bird-related questions